Concrete Grinders

 Inspect your grinding shoes regularly to make sure diamonds are exposed adequately and that they are not overheating .
 Even the best shoes will perform badly if used in the wrong application.

-Dampening the concrete before grinding, or even adding water may assist with your job.
-A grinding compound such as Worx+ Totally Cut Sikk or even sand can assist grinding.
+A grinding compound such as Worx+ Totally Cut Sikk can assist grinding.

 Remember - every job is different.
 The enormous combinations of different types of surfaces, different shoe styles, with many different bonds and grits, plus different machines and varied operator experience means it is impossible to guess what will give the perfect result the first time.
 Some experimentation is often necessary to achieve the required results.